 In addition, a minimum of 0.4% of a club's gaming machine profits in excess of $1 million is allocated to the ClubGRANTS Fund each tax year.
 These amounts are automatically taken from the tax paid by clubs and transferred by the Government on behalf of clubs into the Fund at the end of each taxation year.

 NOTE – Clubs are not required to make separate funding payments into the Category 3 ClubGRANTS Fund.

 The ClubGRANTS Fund is a Statewide funding pool for large scale projects associated with sport, health and community infrastructure.

 - the minimum proportion of profits to be expended on Category 1 projects and services;

 - the community priorities identified by ClubGRANTS Local Committees in relation to Category 1 projects and services;

-- the advertising in newspapers across the State by ClubsNSW indicating that registered clubs are seeking applications for ClubGRANTS projects; and
+- the advertising in newspapers across the State by ClubsNSW indicating that registered clubs are seeking applications for Category 1 ClubGRANTS projects; and

-- the accountability steps to be taken by registered clubs when claiming gaming machine tax reduction on the basis of ClubGRANTS funding.
+- the accountability steps to be taken by registered clubs when claiming a gaming machine tax rebate on the basis of ClubGRANTS funding.

 Complaints in regards to the ClubGRANTS scheme can be made to the Compliance Branch using the online complaints form - http://www.olgr.nsw.gov.au/website_complaints.asp.
 All details including the possible breach of the ClubGRANTS guidelines should be included when completing the online complaints form.